What is RIE parenting?

-Most one year old’s are capable of drinking from a straw and often soothers are used as a parental aid to silence a crying baby/toddler (sorry if you disagree with me on this one – but I was guilty of using this technique on occassion).
+Most 8 to 12 month olds are capable of drinking from a straw and often soothers are used as a parental aid to silence a crying baby/toddler (sorry if you disagree with me on this one – but I was guilty of using this technique on occasion).

 RIE guidelines also recommend that you let your baby cry and not always jump to their rescue.